ok-Alice/toyota-astar-hackathon/README.md

 ## System Design:

-Depending on the employee's role, their Toytoa employee NFT can be equipped with various attributes that represent their department, experience, achievements, and position within the company.
+Depending on the employee's role, their Toyota employee NFT can be equipped with various attributes that represent their department, experience, achievements, and position within the company.
 These attributes will determine which proposals the employees can vote on.

 Additionally, the NFT takes into account the employee's experience and position, granting slightly higher weighted votes to those with more experience or seniority.
 For example, in our project lead developers receive an extra weight of 10%.